benchristelcom/benchristelcom.github.io/src/posts/culture-machine/index.md

 Your first reaction is likely to be "what" or "huh" or "it doesn't do much, does it?" or "why would anyone want this?"
 Indeed, this is a large part of what makes me want to write about Culture Machine.
-Everyone I've shown it to is a bit baffled by it, and I think that says something about both it and them.
+The people I've shown it to tend to be a bit baffled by it, and I think that says something about both it and them.

 Culture Machine is what you get if you take all the dark patterns that Silicon Valley tech corps use to addict and trick people, and flip them all on their